Post-registration Requirements for all Registered Companies

 - Second reminder letter; also sent to the Receiver of Revenue and Social Security Commission.
 If no response is obtained within 30 days from the applicant, Receiver of Revenue and Social Security Commission, step 3 follows

 - Intended Deregistration Publication in the Government Gazette

 - Final Deregistration Publication in Government Gazette

 After all these steps, the company is finally deregistered and struck off the system.

-If any Company/Close Corporation that was incorporated ceases to carry on business, it is the duty of the Directors/Members/Agents to apply for Voluntary deregistration of their firm.
-Below are the summarized steps that should be followed:
+If any Company or Close Corporation that was incorporated, ceases to carry on business; it is the duty of the directors, members or agents to apply for the voluntary deregistration of the firm.
+Below are the steps that should be followed:

-- Ministry of Trade and Industry/BIPA receives/reviews the application letter and if the company has outstanding annual duty, a reminder will be sent to the owners of the company.
+- BIPA receives and reviews the application letter, and if the entity has outstanding annual duties, a reminder will be sent to the owners

-- If no outstanding Annual duty is found, Ministry of Trade and Industry/BIPA sends a notification of deregistration Company/Close Corporation that they have started the process of deregistration
+- If no outstanding annual duties are found, BIPA sends a notification of deregistration that the process has commenced

-- Ministry of Trade and Industry/BIPA sends notification letters of deregistration notification letters of Company/Close Corporation to Receiver of Revenue and letter to Social Security Commission that they have started the process of deregistration of the named firm.
+- BIPA sends notification letters of deregistration of the Company/Close Corporation to the Receiver of Revenue and the Social Security Commission.
 If there is no objection from these two institutions, the company deregistration process is approved, published in the Government Gazette and the firm is struck off the system.